mlb/dezoomify-rs/actionplan.md

 ```

 **Tests to run:**
-- `cargo clippy` - should pass
+- ✅ `cargo clippy` - should pass
-- `cargo test` - should pass
+- ✅ `cargo test` - should pass
-- Unit test the new `SimpleZoomableImage` implementation
+- ✅ Unit test the new `SimpleZoomableImage` implementation

+**Remarks:** Successfully created SimpleZoomableImage with proper Send+Sync trait bounds.
+Had to adjust ZoomLevel type to include Send trait.
+Added comprehensive unit test.
+Implementation uses Option<ZoomLevels> to prepare for future consumable pattern.
+Committed as 62579a5.

 ### Step 3: Add New Dezoomer Method with Backward Compatibility
 **Files to modify:** `src/dezoomer.rs`